albhatti/XL-VBA/README.md

 1) A form is run.
 2) Main module 1 is excecuted.
 3) Main module 2 is executed as per the report type selected in the form.
 4) Report template A is executed to create the report sheet.
-Subsequent reprots are made based on this template by creating individual reports.
+Subsequent reports are made based on this template by creating individual reports.